camunda/camunda-docs-manual/site/src/documents/real-life/how-to/chapters/080-cockpit/develop-cockpit-plugin.html.md

 }
 ```

-By inheriting from `org.camunda.bpm.cockpit.plugin.spi.impl.AbstractCockpitPlugin` we make sure that the plugin is initialized with reasonable defaults.
+By inheriting from `org.camunda.bpm.cockpit.plugin.spi.impl.AbstractCockpitPlugin`, we ensure that the plug-in is initialized with reasonable defaults.

-To register the plugin with cockpit, we must put its class name into a file called `org.camunda.bpm.cockpit.plugin.spi.CockpitPlugin` that resides in the directory `META-INF/services`.
-That will publish the plugin via the Java [ServiceLoader facilities](http://docs.oracle.com/javase/6/docs/api/java/util/ServiceLoader.html).
+To register the plug-in with Cockpit, we must put its class name into a file called `org.camunda.bpm.cockpit.plugin.spi.CockpitPlugin` that resides in the directory `META-INF/services`.
+That will publish the plug-in via the Java [ServiceLoader facilities](http://docs.oracle.com/javase/6/docs/api/java/util/ServiceLoader.html).

-#### Testing Plugin Discovery
+#### Testing Plug-in Discovery

-We will go ahead and write a test case that makes sure the plugin gets properly discovered.
+Now let's go ahead and write a test case that makes sure the plug-in gets discovered properly.
 Before we do so, we need to add test dependencies to our project `pom.xml`.

 ```xml
 <dependencies>